-A. Remedy Description and Goals

-1. Review of current remedy goals, and measurements

-The following questions can be used to document basic information about the remedy and remedy goals to provide context for the remainder of the information in this appendix.

-Identify the remedy component(s) and associated systems and technologies being covered on this form:

-What are the intermediate and final system goals?

-What metrics (performance criteria) are being implemented to measure project progress towards meeting each goal?

-What schedule has been established for measuring and reporting each metric?

-Based on new information or events since the last O&M review of this system/technology, is there a need 🗌 Yes to re-evaluate the remedy goals? 🗌 No

-If yes, identify the remedy goals that should be re-evaluated, the rationale, and any plans for reevaluating the goals.

-2. Review of changes to the CSM

-The following questions ask about changes in contamination and other field conditions that could affect the monitoring program, system operations, and other aspects of O&M. They provide context for questions in subsequent sections that ask whether action should be taken to modify the O&M program.

-Do monitoring data indicate trends/patterns that are inconsistent with the CSM (or similar conceptual understanding of site conditions) that was used as the basis for design of the remedy/remedial component(s)?

-If yes, use this space to comment.

-Have there been changes in field conditions (e.g., change in land/water use) that differ significantly from the conditions incorporated in the CSM (or similar conceptual understanding of site conditions) that was used as the basis for design of the remedy/remedial component(s)?

-If yes, use this space to comment.

-Have new contaminant sources been identified?

-If yes, please describe the new sources and how they are they being addressed:

-B. Remedy Performance Assessment

-This section contains a series of questions that can be used to help assess whether the monitoring program and remediation systems O&M should be adjusted.

-1. Monitoring Program

-Describe changes to the monitoring program that have been made since the last time you completed the O&M checklist for this remedy component.

-Are the baseline data and post-remedy data adequate to perform statistical comparisons and evaluate remedy performance?

-If no, what actions have been or are being taken in response?

-Yes No

-Yes No

-Yes No
+using the more streamlined questions below.
+If the site includes multiple remedy components that covered elsewhere, multiple copies of this appendix, each applying to a different component or related components, could be completed. are not A. Remedy Description and Goals 1.
+Review of current remedy goals, and measurements The following questions can be used to document basic information about the remedy and remedy provide context for the remainder of the information in this appendix. goals to Identify the remedy component(s) and associated systems and technologies being covered on this form: What are the intermediate and final system goals?
+What metrics (performance criteria) are being implemented to measure project progress towards meeti goal? ng each What schedule has been established for measuring and reporting each metric?
+Based on new information or events since the last O&M review of this system/technology, is there a need to re-evaluate the remedy goals?
+If yes, identify the remedy goals that should be re-evaluated, the rationale, and any plans for re-evaluating the goals. ☐ Yes ☐ No 2.
+Review of changes to the CSM The following questions ask about changes in contamination and other field conditions that could affect the monitoring program, system operations, and other aspects of O&M. They provide context for questions in subsequent sections that ask whether action should be taken to modify the O&M program.
+2 Do monitoring data indicate trends/patterns that are inconsistent with the CSM (or similar conceptual understanding of site conditions) that was used as the basis for design of the remedy/remedial component(s)?
+If yes, use this space to comment. ☐ Yes ☐ No Have there been changes in field conditions (e.g., change in land/water use) that differ significantly from the conditions incorporated in the CSM (or similar conceptual understanding of site conditions) that was used as the basis for design of the remedy/remedial component(s)?
+If yes, use this space to comment. ☐ Yes ☐ No Have new contaminant sources been identified?
+If yes, please describe the new sources and how they are they being addressed: Yes No B. Remedy Performance Assessment This section contains a series of questions that can be used to help assess whether the monitoring program remediation systems O&M should be adjusted. n and 1.
+Monitoring Program Describe changes to the monitoring program that have been made since the last time you completed the O checklist for this remedy component.
+8M Are the baseline data and post-remedy data adequate to perform statistical comparisons and evaluate remedy performance?
+If no, what actions have been or are being taken in response? ☐ Yes ☐ No